Austintown unveils drug enforcement drone

 “Looking at our county data, I knew that Austintown and Boardman were two of our hardest-hit communities with overdoses,” she said.
 “I asked them what their ‘wish list’ was.”

-Austintown Ptl.
-Ryan Reese said Tuesday he researched the type of drone best suited to police work and spent months training to use it before taking a drone pilot certification test.
+Austintown Patrolman Ryan Reese said Tuesday he researched the type of drone best suited to police work and spent months training to use it before taking a drone pilot certification test.

 Don't Miss a Story